Vidin: Transportation

 In Vidin is a border-station to neighbouring Romania via the Danube river.
 It was operated by ferryboats only until 14 June 2013 when the Vidin–Calafat Bridge opened.
 Crossing by ferry was possible only every 1/2 hour with just five trucks per ferry.
 Ticket prices were €50 per truck and €12 per car.

+There is also a train station with daily international trains headed to Romania, as well as frequent routes to Sofia Sever and Mezdra.

 The city has a regional airport (Vidin Airport, ICAO code LBVD) a few kilometres to the north-west; as of 2000, there is no scheduled passenger service, and the buildings are in a state of disrepair.
 There are, however, state development plans to rebuild and restore the activity of Vidin airport.